Sonic Mega Collection

 A 30-second clip of San Francisco which might be from CRI, since they do have offices there.
 It is suspected to be a test clip from the Dreamcast development kit.

 It is likely that Sega was testing the Sofdec player and simply didn't take these files out, but the movies and song take up roughly 20% of the data and even then there's empty space on the disc.
-This space could have easily been used for more games...or even Sonic CD, which allegedly couldn't be included partly because of "space limitations".
+This space (and the space taken by the other unused stuff) could have easily been used for more games...including Sonic CD, which allegedly couldn't be included partly because of "space limitations".